mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 ## 7. Posterior Analysis

 To efficiently obtain an accurate prediction of the posterior distribution, we typically employ MCMC methods.
 In this post, we have utilised an Adaptive Metropolis-Hastings sampler to approximate the posterior distribution.
 The process of tuning MCMC samplers and ensuring that they have adequately explored the posterior and achieved convergence is beyond the scope of this post.
 However, it is a crucial aspect of reliable Bayesian inference, as poor tuning or insufficient exploration can lead to biased estimates or inaccurate conclusions.

-Once the posterior distribution has been sampled, the next step is to analyse it to extract statistical summaries, draw meaningful conclusions and make informed predictions.
-This analysis often includes estimating quantities such as means, variances and credible intervals, as well as visualising the results to better understand the underlying uncertainty and parameter correlations.
+The figure below illustrates a well-sampled posterior with good coverage of the parameter space.

 <figure>
   <img src="/assets/images/posterior.png" alt="Posterior distribution">